freeman-lab/pipeit/README.md

 pipeline = Pipeline()
 ```

-Then define functions for your pipeline using decorators provided by the `pipeline` object, putting `@pipeline.pipe` above your function definition.
-You can also use the decorator methods directly as in `pipeline.pipe(func)`.
+Then define functions for your pipeline using decorators provided by the `pipeline` object.
+You can either put `@pipeline.pipe` above your function definition, or use the methods directly as in `pipeline.pipe(func)`.

 #### `source`